COVID-19 Health and Safety Protocols

 - If soap and water are not available, gel in and gel out!
 Use a hand sanitizer that

-6. Clean and disinfect surfaces often.
+2. Clean and disinfect surfaces often.

 - COVID-19 Cleaning Kits with proper cleaning supplies have been distributed to faculty

-7. Check your campus emails and the CBC webpage regularly for updates!
+3. Check your campus emails and the CBC webpage regularly for updates!

 - This situation is changing rapidly and updates to campus operations and/or procedures

-Visitors to CBC’s campuses who are not students or employees are required to fill out an online attestation form, either prior to their arrival or when they arrive on campus.
+are no longer required to fill out an online attestation form, either prior to their arrival or when they arrive on campus.

 CBC employees are required to fill out the COVID Attestation eForm each day they visit campus.